 Looking back now, it is evident that I was also restoring my own inner exiled parts.
 Putting together the pieces of a broken story, in a new way.
 The process, of sorting the gems from the stones, took several years of personal psychotherapy and the exploration of various therapeutic models, including the relief from, what is called 'legacy burdens'.

 I discovered that inheritance is a “continuous ongoing experience of receiving” - not just a one time event.
-It is more like an “inheritance flame” a dynamic, creative fluid essence, containing many intangible essence from our family, our ancestors and cultural heritage, which we receive gradually.
+It is more like an “inheritance flame” a dynamic, creative fluid essence, containing many intangible qualities from our family, our ancestors and cultural heritage, which we receive gradually.
 This affects us in so many ways, consciously- but mainly unconsciously.

+It's all about mindset.
 Your inheritance is as small or as large as you want it to be.

 My passion for heritage involved me in various crowdfunding cultural preservation projects, as the 13th century Château de la Mothe-Chandeniers in the Loire, the Grand Salon at Chateau de Vaux-le-Vicomte near Paris and other international heritage preservation projects, where I am still an active or part owner.